AFLplusplus/AFLplusplus/docs/env_variables.md

     valid terminal was detected (for virtual consoles).

   - Setting `AFL_FORKSRV_INIT_TMOUT` allows you to specify a different timeout to wait for the forkserver to spin up.
+The specified value is the new timeout, in milliseconds.
     The default is the `-t` value times `FORK_WAIT_MULT` from `config.h` (usually 10), so for a `-t 100`, the default would wait for `1000` milliseconds.
+    The `AFL_FORKSRV_INIT_TMOUT` value does not get multiplied.
+It overwrites the initial timeout afl-fuzz waits for the target to come up with a constant time.
     Setting a different time here is useful if the target has a very slow startup time, for example, when doing full-system fuzzing or emulation, but you don't want the actual runs to wait too long for timeouts.